 In the prior audit, it was noted that the County was not performing regular reconciliations of bank account statements, and recommended that bank statements be reconciled by the end of the month following receipt of the statement.
 While individual departments such as the Sheriff, Jail, Nursing Home, and Recorder of Deeds reconcile their own accounts, bank statements are not currently being formally reconciled for Administrative Services, including Public Works and the County Attorney.
 While Finance staff review monthly bank statements and identify debits and credits which appear questionable, they have not been recording formal reconciliations for at least six months.
-This is not helped by the fact that staffing was reduced from three to two in 2017, limiting the amount of time available to spend on even important tasks such as this one.
-However, even prior to the staff reduction reconciliations were not being completed in a timely manner.
-Bank reconciliations should be completed monthly and conducted by the Finance staff - not at the departmental level.
+This is due in part to the fact that their staffing was reduced from three to two in 2017, limiting the amount of time available to spend on even important tasks such as this one.